Communities

 Climatology logo on a background of windmills

-In the lead up to COP26, the IES established its first Challenge-Led community: the COP26 Community which focussed on championing the work of professionals in the environmental sciences, promoting the work of experts and evidence around climate change and driving change to ensure adaptation measures are accurate, ambitious and achievable.
-Throughout 2020 we ran a series of activities in our STAGES on the road to COP26 culminating in the publication of the Manifesto for Transformative Change.
+The Climate Action Community is an IES Challenge-Led Community focussed on championing the work of professionals in the environmental sciences in climate action, promoting the work of experts and evidence around climate change and driving change to ensure adaptation and mitigation measures are accurate, ambitious and achievable.
+The Community champions interdisciplinary working and a systems approach to the interlinked crises of climate change, biodiversity loss and pollution.

 CEDHE logo on background of students in a classroom